"To help transform the lives of grieving youth and communities throughout the United States"

 Youth Resilience Blueprint U.S. Copyright November, 2014

 We invest resources in specific initiatives that complement our approach to igniting civic engagement.
 We focus on strategic partnerships that we develop proactively to enhance the impact of our work.
-Given this strategy, we regret that we are unable to review or consider unsolicited grant proposals or letters of inquiry.
+Given this strategy, we regret that we are unable to review or consider unsolicited grant proposals.

 Amy Liebman Rapp, M.S.Ed., CT has helped transform not for profit organizations and businesses utilizing collaboration, innovation, mentorship, and strategic thinking.
 She is a nationally recognized authority in childhood and adult bereavement with hands- on experience in a variety of settings.